Hansade2005/voidide/HOW_TO_CONTRIBUTE.md

 ### Codebase Guide

-We [highly recommend reading this](https://github.com/voideditor/void/blob/main/VOID_CODEBASE_GUIDE.md) guide that we put together on Void's sourcecode if you'd like to add new features.
+We [highly recommend reading this](https://github.com/voideditor/void/blob/main/VOID_CODEBASE_GUIDE.md) guide that we put together on Trio's sourcecode if you'd like to add new features.

 The repo is not as intimidating as it first seems if you read the guide!

-Most of Void's code lives in the folder `src/vs/workbench/contrib/void/`.
+Most of Trio's code lives in the folder `src/vs/workbench/contrib/void/`.

-## Building Void
+## Building Trio

 ### a.
 Mac - Build Prerequisites